Saint Lucia: Tourism

-Tourism is easily the largest contributor to Saint Lucia's economy.
+Tourism is the largest contributor to Saint Lucia's economy.
 Tourist numbers tend to be more substantial during the dry season (January to April), often referred to as the tourist season.
 Saint Lucia's tropical weather, scenery, beaches and resorts have made it a popular tourist destination, with 1.29 million visitors arriving in 2019.

 Some of Saint Lucia's tourist attractions include the Sulphur Springs, the Botanical Gardens, Pigeon Island and The Pitons.

 Agriculture

 The agricultural sector was once the main contributor to Saint Lucia's economy.
 This was especially thanks to the exporting of bananas.
 However, its importance to the economy has declined significantly, in part due to increased competition from South American countries in the banana industry.
 Nevertheless, agriculture is still an important part of the country's economy, providing 7.9% of jobs and contributing to 2.2% of the GDP in 2021.

 About 18% of land is used for agricultural practices.
-Bananas remain the main agricultural product grown in Saint Lucia, as well as coconuts, cocoa beans, mangoes, avocados, vegetables, citrus fruits, and root crops such as yams and sweet potatoes.
+Bananas remain the main agricultural product grown in Saint Lucia, as well as coconuts, cocoa beans, mangoes, avocados, vegetables, citrus fruits, and root crops, such as yams and sweet potatoes.

 Saint Lucia also has a small livestock sector, which is dominated by poultry.
 The island is self-sufficient in egg production and production of poultry and pork has increased in recent years.
 Fishing has also been of considerable importance to the nation's economy.

 Infrastructure

-Saint Lucia has a wide ranging public bus network which covers most of the island.
+Saint Lucia has a wide-ranging public bus network which covers most of the island.
 Busses are owned by private individuals, whilst the government is responsible for setting up routes and hubs.
 The road network covers most of the island, although some rural areas still lack access to proper roads.

-The island has two airports, including one International airport.
-Cruising and yachting are very important to the country's economy, with the main sea port being located in Castries, while the main marina is located in Rodney Bay.
+The island has two airports, including the Hewanorra International Airport.
+Cruising and yachting are very important to the country's economy, with the main sea port being located in Castries, while the main marina is located in Rodney Bay which is also home to the St. Lucia Yacht Club.
 Meanwhile, the nation's main oil refinery is located in Bexon.

-The main source of electricity in Saint Lucia is oil, although solar energy is also a major source.
+The main source of electricity in Saint Lucia is oil through its sole power station, the Cul De Sac Power Station, although solar energy is also a major source.
 There have also been attempts to introduce geothermal and wind energy to the island.